MicrosoftDocs/microsoft-salescopilot-docs/articles/customize-forms-and-fields.md

 ### Why are users getting an error with error code 4100 when viewing a CRM record?

 If you've connected Copilot for Sales to Salesforce, and your users see a 4100 error when viewing a CRM record, they don't have access to some of the fields added to be displayed.
 Ensure that all users of the app have access to the fields added to a CRM record.

+### Why don't I see the desired relationship for a record type during configuration?

+The relationship between record types is based on the order in which record types are added to admin settings.
+Ensure that the source record type is configured before the related record type.
+If the relationship is not displayed, reorder the record types in admin settings.
+More information: [Impact of the order of record types on relationships](#impact-of-the-order-of-record-types-on-relationships)